tkohhh/CoreTempTelegraf/README.md

 # CoreTempTelegraf

 This program outputs data collected by CoreTemp (https://www.alcpu.com/CoreTemp/) in a format that can be consumed by Telegraf (https://www.influxdata.com/time-series-platform/telegraf/).
 The program is written in Delphi, and utilizes a library developed by Michal Kokorceny from http://74.cz/.
+The library is available here: http://74.cz/download/GetCoreTempInfoDelphi.zip

 ## Prerequisites